Now that summer is apparently here, I thought that it would be good to share some thoughts as to some of the best parks in Yorkshire.

 This is probably one of the best pure playgrounds in Yorkshire, with relatively new and diverse equipment and enough to go round as well.
 Perhaps more suited to school age children, there is plenty of space within the playground and the gardens themselves to allow children to run free.

 Parking tends to be an issue as it is pretty much in the centre of Harrogate.
-When we went, the toilets were closed but when the kiosk is open, you can play crazy golf and there is an open paddling pool for the summer months.
+When we went, the toilets were closed.
+However, when the kiosk is open, you can play crazy golf and there is an open paddling pool for the summer months.

 We tend to park in the centre of Harrogate and walk to the gardens.
 On the way back, stop off for a bun or two before heading back home!
 I would recommend the world famous Betty’s tea room, although may not be the best with a toddler!